Quramy/zakki/draft_entries/20230105_prisma_fabbrica/README.md

 });
 ```

 Okay, the above test works and passes.
-But take careful tool at the code.
+But take careful at the code.
 It contains some useless information.
 The `post.create` block contains a user model fields although the test case is not interested in post's author.

 ```ts